 With these training opportunities CSOs are exposed to many aspects of the Law Enforcement field and gain a better understanding of what it takes to be in Law Enforcement.

 We are currently accepting applications for Community Service Officer (CSO).
-If you would like to apply please download the application located on this webpage.
+If you would like to apply please download the application.
 It is recommended that you submit a resume along with the application.
-Please send the completed application via email to Carlos Carrillo at email@example.com For further information or if you have any questions about the program please contact the CSO Program Supervisor, Carlos Carrillo.
+Please send the completed application or questions about the program via email to firstname.lastname@example.org.
+Please use your cougars email for any correspondence.
+This will prevent your email from being quarantined, which could result in your email not being opened.

 Community Service Officers: